 4 Disposing of waste

-Most water damaged waste can be disposed of at your local Household Waste Recycling Site.
+Most water damaged waste can be disposed of at your local Recycling Centre.

 This includes bulky household items, carpets, electrical items and hazardous waste, such as fluorescent tubes, gas bottles, car batteries, household and garden chemicals.

 More information on recycling can be found on the Recycle for West Sussex website.